ohsu-comp-bio/neoepitope_novelty/README.md

 These tools provide annotation of neoepitope predictions to allow for insights into the level of novelty of a neoepitope.
 We produce metrics regarding novelty of MHC binding and of peptide sequence relative to human, bacterial, and viral peptides.
-Our manuscript in [BioRxiv](https://www.biorxiv.org/content/early/2017/09/22/192716) demonstrates the utility of these metrics for predicting immunogenicity of neoepitopes.
+Our manuscript in [BMC Cancer](https://bmccancer.biomedcentral.com/articles/10.1186/s12885-018-4325-6) demonstrates the utility of these metrics for predicting immunogenicity of neoepitopes.

 # Steps for use: